kevhle/UdacityKL_github/README.md

 ### Project Title
    Explore US Bikeshare Data

-   You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+   In this project, you will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.

 ### Description
    This project uses data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns between three large cities: Chicago, New York City, and Washington, DC.